 [3,] 10 10 10

-A - B # The elements of B are subtracted from corresponding elemts of A
+- B # The elements of B are subtracted from corresponding elemts of A A

 [,1] [,2] [,3]